NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 The name Adam means Humanity, and it is the name of all of humanity but also of the first male human.
 But Eve is also Adam in that she is part of humanity.
 The same way "God" refers to both the primary person of God, the Father, but also to divinity as a whole.
 Sonthe Son and the Holy Spirit are also God because they are part of Divinity.

+This proves and illustrates the plurality of God.

 ### "God was talking to the angels"

 The angels have no part in the creation process.
 The only one who has part in the creation, the only creator, is God himself.
 So saying "Let us create" to someone who has no ability to create anything would be pointless and taunting.